mom-ocean/MOM5/doc/web/quickstart.md

 ##  Where to start?

-A good place to start is the `doc/` directory, where you will find  "user" guides for the MOM.
+A good place to start is the online [User Guide](http://www.mom-ocean.org/web/docs/project/user_guide), which gives full details on all the steps involved in running a complete experiment.

-The full documentation of MOM appear are bundled as separate files and can be download from GFDL GForge.
+This document gives a short outline of how to get a very basic example experiment running.

 ## How to get the source code and scripts

-You can get the tar ball for source code by logging into your GFDL GForge account and navigate to the Files section of MOM project area.
-Then you need to untar the tar bundle and cd to the resulting directory.
-For convenience, this directory will be referred to as the `ROOT` directory.
-A `README` file in the `ROOT` directory will tell you the contents of each subdirectory under `ROOT`.
+You can access the source code by following these [download instructions](http://www.mom-ocean.org/web/downloads)

 In the sections below, `test_case` is a generic name referring to the name of a specific experiment you are working on.
-After you expand the tar bundle you get a directory which will be referred to as `root_dir` in this guide.
+After you clone the repository from github a directory called `mom/` in your working directory, which will be referred to as `$root_dir` in this guide.

 ## How to compile and run the MOM tests